cafekora/cafekora.github.io/pages/info.md

 #### Comments and Questions?

 Find something wrong?
 Like what we're doing?
 Got some news, a link to add, or questions?
+Please get in touch through our contact page!

  [1]: {{ site.url }}/design/gallery/
  [2]: {{ site.url }}/design/video/